-As a charity and County Sports Partnership, we receive funding to deliver a range of programmes, events, training and support services within the West of England.
+As a charity and Active Partnership, we receive funding to deliver a range of programmes, events, training and support services within the West of England.
 To view the full range of our offer, please Click Here.

 If you would like to find out how these could help you, your club or organisation, click on the buttons below to be taken to the most relevant part of our website for you.

 why is our work important?

 Physical inactivity is 'twice as deadly' as obesity in the UK¹, and costs the economy £10m a year².
 Two‐thirds of people aged 16+ in the West of England, around 690,000³ of the 1.1m are classed as inactive and do not meet the Chief Medical Officer (CMO) UK Physical Activity Guidelines.
 Yet being physically active offers individuals and society a raft of benefits that extend beyond physical and mental health to relationships, success at school and work, social integration, and reduced crime.
 We want to bring those benefits to the people of the West of England.

 If you would like to find out more information about how our work can help you, simply click on the links below to be taken to the most relevant part of our website where you will find lots of useful advice and information about how you can get involved in our programmes.
 If you would like to find out how you, a family member, friend or colleague can take part in a sport or physical activity, visit our Getting Active section for loads of useful information.

 We are fully committed to our responsibilities to ensuring the highest standards when it comes to safeguarding all who are involved in sport and physical activity within the West of England whilst also ensuring we provide equal opportunities.
 To find out more about our safeguarding work please Click Here and please find our equality statement below: